1º Health Spending and Health Outcomes: Evidence from a Constitutional Reform in Brazil

 Murillo Campello (Cornell University & NBER), Rafael Matta (SKEMA Business School - Université Côte d'Azur) and Pedro Saffi (University of Cambridge — Judge Business School)

-1º “Slums and Pandemics"
+1º “Slums and Pandemics" (artigo publicado no "Journal of Development Economics")

 Luiz Brotherhood (Universitat de Barcelona, BEAT & FGV EPGE), Tiago Cavalcanti (University of Cambridge and FGV EESP), Daniel da Mata (FGV EESP) and Cezar Santos (Banco de Portugal, FGV EPGE & CEPR)